 Does Independent Playtime sound nice?
 Want to try?
-Here are some basic details on how to implement.
+Here are some basic details on how to implement it.
 Now, exactly how easy this is to do will vary.
 Factors will include age of the child, personality, and previous life experience.
 A 2 year old who has never played alone will likely resist more than a 2 month old.

 If you are starting from the beginning of life–or quite early in life (say the first 4-5 months), it should be pretty easy so long as you are consistent.
-If you are startting later in life, you might have some protesting from your child.
-Either way, here are some tips.
+If you are starting later in life, you might have some protesting from your child.
+It will take some persistence from you.

 - Pick a consistent time of day.
 Consistency is very important.
 I like mornings because I can always get it in during the morning hours.
 Pick what works for you.

 - Keep toys safe, age-appropriate, and rotated.
 Your child will not enjoy this playtime if she has the same toys for 6 weeks in a row.
 Also, don’t give too many toys.
 You want enough to keep her happy, but not so many her brain gets overwhelmed.
 Open-ended toys allow for more creative play.

 - Stay in earshot.
 Either through being close in proximity or through a monitor.

 - If your child enjoys it, start with 10-15 minutes at a time.

 - If your child is not happy, start with 5-10 minutes at a time.
 Some moms find 5 minutes isn’t long enough while others find it to be perfect.
 A timer can also be very effective.
 See my post on The Timer for more.